 Guide to Oriental Rugs: Indian Rugs

-India has been giving Iran and Turkey rug makers a run for their money when it comes to fine rug production.
-While Persians are renowned for magnificent thousand-year old rugs, Indian rugs have also been around for centuries.
+Indian rugs have been giving Persian and Turkish rugs a run for their money in recent times.
+While Persians are renowned for magnificent thousand-year-old rugs, Indian rugs have also been around for centuries.
 Apart from age, they are admired for their fine weaves and high knot counts that constitute beautiful and intricate designs.
 And these are finding their way into beautiful homes all over the world.

 There are many kinds of rugs produced in India but the most important are the Agra rugs, which are made in the city of Agra.
 They are well-regarded for their unique, delicate color palette, and highly decorative designs.
 This is because arts and culture have been well-supported in India – as historical accounts would describe, especially during the reign of Mughal emperor, Akbar, in the 16th century.
 Rug weaving which was considered a high form of art has flourished since.
 These luxurious floor coverings that were woven in the highest quality and materials were sent as gifts to palaces in India and around the world.

 Due to the emperors’ interest in Persian carpets, Persian weaving has been introduced in the Indian carpet industry.
 This was an effort to enhance the handicraft and production of these luxury items.
 As a result, the elegance and fine weaving from the Persian influence is apparent with the rugs from India.
 With this, Persian rug designs can be surely found in the majority of antique Indian rugs.
 Since then, rug weaving in India has continued to prosper until the present time.
 Today, Indian rugs are known as one of the highly desirable rugs all over the world.